irunkel/HopfAlgebras/README.md

 `PairingAntipode`: The statement that a pairing of bialgebras automatically preserves the antipode of a Hopf algebra

 TODOs: Very tedious proof by coherence shuffling, more efficient method to translate string diagram equalities would make it shorter.
 (See `HopfPairing - Pairing preserves antipode (string diagrams).pdf` for the string diagram calculation.)
+Further results one could try to add:
+- Show duality of the function algebra and the group algebra as an example.
+- For a non-degenerate pairing `ω : A ⊗ B → R` and `A` already a Hopf algebra, the adjoint morphisms turn `B` into a Hopf algebra.
+- Use this to define the dual of a Hopf algebra.

 ## Further things to try

 Try to implement more bits and pieces of Hopf algebras.
 E.g. the following would be nice:
-- the dual is a Hopf algebra
 - Hopf modules and existence and uniqueness of (co)integrals
 - various versions of Uq(sl2)
 - R-matrices and braided monoidal structure on representation category